euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

    :scale: 30%
    :figclass: w

-   MyChEMBL launchpad :label:`egfig`
+   myChEMBL launchpad :label:`egfig`

-MyChEMBL comes preconfigured and can be used immediately.
+myChEMBL comes preconfigured and can be used immediately.
 The project is distributed as a Virtual Machine, that can be `downloaded`_ *via* FTP or obtained using `Vagrant`_ by executing the following commands::